 The Board is ultimately responsible for the Company's Remuneration Policy.
-The Remuneration Committee has been delegated powers to make recommendations on the Remuneration Policy and structure for all Directors and senior management remuneration and the remuneration packages of individual Executive Directors and senior management whilst ensuring no Director is involved deciding his/her own remuneration.
+The Remuneration Committee has been delegated powers to make recommendations to the Board on the Remuneration Policy and structure for all Directors and senior management remuneration and the remuneration packages of individual Executive Directors and senior management whilst ensuring no Director is involved deciding his/her own remuneration.